We’ve been hearing that more and more Washington State employers are being cited for confined space violations.

 Confined spaces can be found in the facilities and job sites of just about every Approach client, so it’s important to know how to:

 - Protect yourself and your co-workers in and around confined spaces

 Many confined spaces are easy to see and identify, like a tank or drainage pipe.
 But, even big spaces like attics or open-air spaces like trenches can be confined spaces.
 There’s a three-part test to know if a workspace is a confined space:

 - Not primarily designed for continuous human occupancy

 If a space has all three of these aspects, it’s likely confined and you need to take the next step, outlined below.

 Confined doesn’t mean small.
 Even big spaces, like attics, or open-air spaces, like trenches, can be confined spaces.

 Protect yourself and your co-workers in and around confined spaces

 Once you’ve identified a confined space, you now have to determine if it’s a permit-required or alternate space.

 Alternate spaces (formerly known as non-permit spaces) have no hazards within them – none.
-You must document this using Appendix J (on the Labor and Industries website at http://www.lni.wa.gov/safety/rules/chapter/809/)and keep a copy at the alternate space entry point.
+You must document this using Appendix J (view the WAC here) and keep a copy at the alternate space entry point.